 D – Dry.
 Stay as dry as possible.

-“If you’re going out in the car, take a survival kit that includes blankets and a heavy coat,” says Dr. Waters.
+“If you’re going to be anywhere affected by colder temperatures — whether inside your home in the winter, going for quick drive in your car, or in any environment that may see a sudden drop in temperatures — be prepared and consider taking along a survival kit that includes blankets, water, some emergency food and a heavy coat,” says Dr. Waters.
 “You never know what can happen out there.”